cypress-io/cypress/cypress/v1.0/documentation/1-Commands/42-siblings.md

 slug: siblings
-excerpt: Get all siblings of the DOM elements
+excerpt: Get all siblings DOM elements of the DOM elements

-Get the siblings of DOM each element in the set of matched DOM elements.
+Get the siblings DOM elements of each element in the set of matched DOM elements.

 | | |
 |--- | --- |